NOTE

 2. Fork the IBEX Imaging Community repository and clone it to a local directory (GitHub Desktop instructions).

-3. If you are adding information to the reagent_resources.csv, contributing a protocol or sharing a hardware design, add your information to the “creators” section in the .zenodo.json file (This is a hidden file.
+3. If you are adding reagent information (including reproducing results of existing configurations), contributing a protocol or sharing a new video tutorial, add your information to the “creators” section in the .zenodo.json file (This is a hidden file.
 To see it on windows, open file-explorer and select View->Show->Hidden items).
 Note: Additions should maintain alphabetical order based on last name and be inserted between the first and last two entries (these three entries remain in their fixed locations in the list).

 Adding information to the knowledge-base